The-OpenROAD-Project/OpenROAD/src/ppl/README.md

 min-area rules.

-For designs with unplaced cells, the net wirelength is computed considering the center of the die area as the unplaced cells' position.
+For designs with unplaced cells, the net wirelength is computed considering the center of the die area as the unplaced cells position.

 ## Commands